bp2008/biupdatehelper/README.md

 Though it is not the primary purpose of this tool, clicking the "BI Registration Info" button will show you what registration key you used to activate Blue Iris 3 or Blue Iris 4.
 This is helpful in case you've lost your registration key and you want to deactivate and reinstall on a new PC.

+## Restoring a registry backup created by BiUpdateHelper

+In most cases, you can simply decompress the .reg file and double-click it to restore.
+However if you are using 32 bit Blue Iris on 64 bit Windows, then this procedure will not restore the registry settings to the correct location.
+To correctly restore a 32 bit Blue Iris registry backup onto 64 bit Windows, open BiUpdateHelper's GUI, click Edit Service Settings, and click "Launch 32 bit regedit".
+Use Regedit's file menu to Import the desired .reg file.

 ## Issues

 Please report any defects using the project's Issues tab above.